 STEP 3: Touch Probe, Report

-New requirements for FMH testing according to the FMVSS 201 requirements can be met with software which has been incorporated into the Aicon software.
+New requirements for FMH testing according to the FMVSS 201 requirements can be met with software available from Aicon.
 FMH tests involve multiple possibilities for positioning the head to the targets.
 Since endless combinations of the forehead impact zone and the range of horizontal and vertical firing angles are possible, numerical simulation is used to reduce the number of tests.
-Years of testing by an Aicon partner company have produced a determination of the worst case as well as other relevant combinations.
+Years of testing have produced a determination of the worst case as well as other relevant combinations.
 Testing is then performed to validate the simulation.
 The Aicon software module will automatically provide the position and angle of the head to the target.

 A second step of testing will analyze solutions and align critical components relative to their distance to critical or solid impact zones.

 This software is in compliance with all legislative requirements.
 A measurement wizard guides the operator through the test and provides the actual test of the regulation along with visual interpretation of the required measurement points.